About Emailable: Emailable is an online service that allows users to determine the legitimacy and authenticity of email addresses.

-Responsible entity (data controller).
-The entity that is responsible for the processing of personal data through Emailable is EMAILABLE LLC having a registered business address at 44 Bethpage Road, Suite 1, Hicksville, NY 11801, United States, and a business registration number EIN 85-4358960 (“we”, “us”, and “our”).
+Responsible entity (data controller): The entity that is responsible for the processing of personal data through Emailable is EMAILABLE LLC having a registered business address at 223 Wall St, Huntington, NY 11743, United States, and a business registration number EIN 85-4358960 (“we”, “us”, and “our”).

-Applicable laws.
-We process personal data in accordance with applicable data protection laws, including, but not limited to the Florida Information Protection Act 2014 and the EU General Data Protection Regulation (the “GDPR”).
-We also adhere to the Privacy Shield Principles as explained in the section “EU-US and Swiss-US Privacy Shield Policy”.
+Applicable laws: We process personal data in accordance with applicable data protection laws, including, but not limited to the Florida Information Protection Act 2014 and the EU General Data Protection Regulation (the “GDPR”).
+We also adhere to the EU-U.S Data Privacy Framework (DPF) Principles as explained in the section “EU-US and Swiss-US EU-U.S Data Privacy Framework (DPF) Policy”.

 - If we are required by law to do so;